NVIDIA-Omniverse/kit-extension-template-cpp/README.md

 1. Run `build.bat` (if you haven't already) to generate the solution file.
 2. Open `_compiler\vs2019\kit-extension-template-cpp.sln` using Visual Studio 2019.
 3. Select `omni.app.example.extension_browser` as the startup project (if it isn't already).
+    - Select `omni.app.example.viewport` instead if you want the renderer and main viewport to be enabled.
+    - Select `omni.app.kit.dev` instead if you want the full kit developer experience to be enabled.
 4. Run/debug the example kit application, using the extension browser window to enable/disable extensions.

 ![Visual Studio Solution](/images/visual_studio_solution.png)